Pomax/are-we-flying/docs/index.md

 }
 ```

-With an update to our autopilot router so that we can actually "talk waypoints":
+With an update to our autopilot router as well, so that clients can make function calls that "do waypoint things":

 ```javascript
 let autopilot;